sanraj12/Solution/README.md

 # target-Use-Case-Solution
+       About Solution and Reason behind choosing specific tech stack:

+1) Spring Boot -           It does lot of auto-configuration for us ,easy to create proejct and dependency also has embedded Tomcat Server also one of the main reason is I am using it for my current application.

+2) MongoDB -    I pulled it from Docker.
+High performance, high availability,automatic scaling, simple to install and implement, MongoDB uses JSON or BSON documents to store data.
+General   distributions for MongoDB support .
+  .
+3) JDBC and In-memory Authentication with spring Security : For Enterprise Application we do it different way by using LDAP, SAML, OpenId,Authorization Server but for this Use case I have not consider these concepts implementation as it will take good amount of time.

+4) Spring Rest : It was given in requirement that We have to write Rest API .
+I have worked on REST-API With Jersey and REST-API with Spring , I choose Spring because of Spring Boot selection.

 This is a Java / Maven / Spring Boot application solution for given use case.
 ## Requirements
 Spring Boot comes with embedded Tomcat Server.